fra-iesus/tdp/README.md

 - date (test if entered date is valid one, eg. it's not 31st of February etc.)
 - age (test entered date for age - currently supported only for partial date inputs = year, month & day in separated inputs)
 - custom online validator (tests against defined online validator - good for email addresses)
+- conditioned validations (use 'is_condition':'name' ---> 'conditioned':'name' in condition definitions)

 ### A few words about possibilities:
 - supports multiple independent forms / dialogs on same page without any kind of interference